ON THIS PAGE

 This definition originates from scientific studies that grouped fatty acids based on their common physiological and metabolic properties that are distinct from those of LCTs.
 (2)

-The melting point of medium chain fatty acids is lower than that of long chain fatty acids, which explains why MCTs are liquid in room temperature while LCTs are solid.
+The melting point of medium chain triglycerides is lower than that of long chain fatty acids, which explains why MCTs are liquid in room temperature while LCTs are solid.

 NOTE: coconut oil is made of a mixture of MCTs and LCTs.